ALE Ricci-flat Kahler surfaces and weighted projective spaces: Introduction

-Another method of constructing K\"ahler-Einstein metrics on non-compact manifolds is by solving the complex Monge-Amp\`ere equations.
-The technique is due to Tian-Yau \cite{ty1, ty2} and Bando-Kobayashi \cite{bako}.
-In particular, they proved the existence of Ricci-flat K\"ahler metrics on the complement of a divisor in a complex orbifolds, under certain technical conditions.
-In general, these metrics are not ALE, and if one insist that the ambient space is a smooth surface, the examples are scarce \cite{ty1}.
-As we are only interested in manifolds with ALE Ricci-flat K\"ahler metrics, the relevant results are in the context of the complement of a divisor in an {\bf orbifold} surface, and are due to Tian and Yau in \cite{ty2}.
+Another method of constructing complete Ricci-flat K\"ahler metrics on non-compact manifolds is by solving the complex Monge-Amp\`ere equations.
+The techniques are due to Tian-Yau \cite{ty1, ty2}, Bando-Kobayashi \cite{bako}, and Joyce \cite{joyce}.
+In particular, Tian, Yau and Bando, Kobayashi prove the existence of Ricci-flat K\"ahler metrics on the complement of a divisor in a complex orbifold under certain conditions.
+In general, these metrics are not ALE, and if one insists that the ambient space is a smooth surface, the examples are scarce as it can be seen from Lemma \ref{smoothcase} (see also \cite{ty1}).
+As we are only interested in manifolds with ALE Ricci-flat K\"ahler metrics, the relevant results are in the context of the complement of a divisor in an orbifold surface, and are due to Tian and Yau \cite{ty2}.
 A more detailed description of their results is included in section \ref{T-Ysec}.
-The Tian-Yau metrics are obtained by analytical methods, and the existence of the metric is given implicitly.
-We compare the two constructions, and we find:
+The metrics constructed by Tian and Yau are obtained by analytical methods, and the existence of the metric is given implicitly.
+We analyze the ALE K\"ahler Ricci flat surfaces from their perspective, and we answer Yau's questions \cite{yau}:

+\begin{main} Let $(M, J, g)$ be an ALE Ricci-flat K\"ahler surface.
+Then there exists a complex compactification $(\ol M, \bar J, D),$ where $\ol M$ is an orbifold surface and $D=\ol M\setminus M$ is the divisor at infinity, such that $D$ is an admissible, almost ample, admits a K\"ahler-Einstein metric and $-K_{\ol M}= \beta [D], \beta>1.$ In particular, any ALE Ricci-flat K\"ahler metric $g$ can be obtained as a Tian-Yau metric. \end{main}